alexjbush/ansible-hadoop-asap/README.md

 ###### Vagrant
 To use these scripts with Vagrant, change directory into [inventories/vagrant](inventories/vagrant), modify the [vagrant.json](inventories/vagrant/vagrant.json) file to your liking and run `vagrant up`.
 Make sure the hostnames are resolvable from the ansible host (hint: place entries in /etc/hosts).

+You can choose the Vagrant box (Cent 6 or 7) by editing [inventory.cfg](inventories/vagrant/inventory.cfg).

 #### Configuration
 Most configuration is done through the [group_vars](group_vars) files.